June-code-repositories/Coarse_fine-tuning/README.md

 ## Training

-- The executable script is coarse_refine_reposit.py in the root directory.
+- The executable script is coarse_refine_reposit.py in the root directory
 - Before training, all datasets needs to be unzip